How to Stop Dog from Barking and Chasing Car?

 Remain Vigilant: Pay close attention to your dog’s actions when out for walks so you can act quickly to stop them if they start chasing.

-Appropriate Socialisation
+Appropriate Socialization

 Expose Your Dog to Different Environments: You can help your dog become less fearful or excited around cars by gradually exposing them to a variety of environments.